 Please check with your lecturer before purchasing any Required Resources.
-Prescribed texts are available for you to borrow in the library, and prescribed software is available in student labs.
+Limited copies of prescribed texts are available for you to borrow in the library, and prescribed software is available in student labs.

 Students will be expected to make their assignment work available online (via Google Documents, or other such sites).
-They will also use the PeerWise assessment tool.